Finding a Reason to Run Without Races

 A Trifecta Approach

 Some races, usually full marathons, offer runners a foil wrap at the finish to help keep your temperature from dropping too quickly.
-I always keep these, again, with the intention of doing something with them
+I always keep these, again, with the intention of doing something with them…just never actually doing anything with them.

 The race medal and bib are pretty obvious keepsakes, but I wanted a way to incorporate all three items into a cool display.
 After thinking about it and doing some searching for the right frames, I decided I’d create a frame display, with the blanket as the backdrop for the bib and medal.